RichardDooling/Entertainment_Law/Introduction/Introduction.md

 ---
-Author: Richard Dooling
+author: Richard Dooling
-Title: Entertainment Law
+title: Entertainment Law
-Subtitle: Lawyers For The Talent
+subtitle: Lawyers For The Talent
-Chapter: Introduction
+chapter: Introduction
-Date: 01-Sep-2014
+date: 01-Sep-2014
 ---

 # Lawyers For The Talent